robinpowered/robin-js-sdk-public/README.md

 ### Robin Grid

-_The following is struck out in anticipation of the fact that I'll document this in a new PR_
+<sub>_TODO: Improve this section in a future PR_</sub>

-~~The Grid is a websocket server that allows PubSub between clients and devices through configured channels.
+The Grid is a websocket server that allows PubSub between clients and devices through configured channels.
 The Grid module is an `EventEmitter`, to allow real-time updates.

 The Grid exposes several modules, which allow you to connect and listen:

 * `join` - Allows clients to listen to updates from channels
 * `leave` - Disconnects the client from receiving updates for a particular channel
-* `send` - Allows a client to send messages to a channel.~~
+* `send` - Allows a client to send messages to a channel.

 ## Development Roadmap